dsego/ssr-playground/README.md

 #### Custom HTML tags

 We don't need to use div-tags for everything.
 The UI components in this project render custom tags for meaningful and readable html.
+Custom tags are perfectly valid and supported by all browsers.

 For example, `<div class="profile-card"></div>` becomes `<profile-card></profile-card>`.